mimimelonxxxx/CSE2140CSE2110-Lessons/Notes2_CSE2110.md

 Note that while calling a global variable is possible, it should be rarely done in a program because it affects modularity of how much we an reuse a function.

+## Advantages of Functional Programming

+Functional programming has many advantages over structural (or top-down) programming.

+1. **Repeatability**: once a function is written, it can be used in many different sections of the program without retyping the same lines multiple times.
+Functions extend into separate program files; whereas procedural subroutines often only work in the file they are written in.

+2. **Modularity**: certain functions can be used and switched out for other functions without breaking the rest of the program.

+3. **Debugging and Testing**: certain functions can be excluded from the main program until it is properly working.